MrKort/Pcfb_Final_Project/README.md

 USING PHYLIP:
 First a distance matrix has to be made based on the multiple sequence alignment.
 For protein sequences the command phylip protdist has to be used, for dna sequences the command phylip dnadist needs to be used to generate the distance matrix.
 The distance matrix will be fed to phylip neighbor to generate the tree.
-In turn, the output file from this will be given to a visualizer to visualize the tree.
+In turn, the output file from this will be given to a visualizer to visualize the tree, the phylip drawgram with default settings is good for now.

 Still working on pipeline. - Kort